KAT-Advanced-Medical/KAM/docs/Radiation/04_radiation_sickness.md

 ### Gastrointestinal — the gut (tier 3+)
 Now it's serious.
 Fluid pours out of the body (dehydration → falling blood volume), the blood chemistry tips into **acidosis**, and the vomiting becomes relentless.
 This is the tier where casualties start sliding toward hypovolemic shock.

-### Neurovascular / CNS — the end (tier 4)
+### Neurovascular / CNS — the lethal tier (tier 4)
-The lethal tier.
-Blood pressure craters (**hypotension**), brief **seizures** hit, and the casualty collapses into unconsciousness and then cardiac arrest. **This tier does not recover on its own.** If someone reaches it, the only thing that would have helped was not being there.
+Blood pressure craters (**hypotension**), brief **seizures** hit, and the casualty collapses into unconsciousness and then cardiac arrest. **This tier will not recover on its own** — but it is *not* an automatic death sentence: with a hard, sustained intensive-care effort a lethal casualty can be pulled back.
+See [Treatment & triage → Intensive care for lethal doses](06_treatment_and_triage.md#intensive-care-for-lethal-doses).
+Left alone, though, they die.

 ### Systemic — fever & the screen
 Running underneath all of it: a **fever** that climbs with severity, and a **visual effect** — the world desaturates into a sickly grade as you get worse (toggleable, on by default).
 The visual is your gut-feel warning when you're not staring at the dosimeter.